DevExpress/devextreme-demos/JSDemos/Demos/DataGrid/RecordGrouping/description.md

 The **DataGrid** supports data grouping by a column or multiple columns.

 To group data by a single **column**, apply the [groupIndex](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#groupIndex) property to it.
-This property accepts a zero-based index number that controls column ordering.
+This property accepts a zero-based index number that controls the column order.
 In this example, the data is grouped by the *State* column.

 Groups are displayed on the [groupPanel](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/groupPanel/) above the grid.
 To show the **groupPanel**, set its **visible** property to **true**.
 Users can drag and drop columns onto and from the group panel to regroup data.